sconover/knit-js/README.markdown

 Expressions of relational algebra in pure form are rare in the programming world.
 It's a shame - the relational paradigm is a powerful and efficient way of organizing and manipulating data in general, not just within RDBs.

-Knit follows projects like Arel* and LINQ as an attempt to bring the power of relational algebra to programmers.
+Knit follows projects like Arel<a href="#arel">*</a> and LINQ as an attempt to bring the power of relational algebra to programmers.

 Knit is alpha quality and the api changes regularly.

 ## Examples

 Quick start:

 1. Create a couple of in-memory relations.
 2. Join them on cityId, and project the resulting relation down to house address and city name.